sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 It's not just "working out loud"

+You also need to enable and encourage contributions!

 Note:

 - Not just sharing one way
-  - Meeting every week to showcase your progress
-- That's part of it
   - Promoting, Sharing, Communicating what you are working on
-- Helps people discover your open workspace and projects

---

-You also need to enable and encourage contributions

-Note:
+- With entire department (and GC!), not just your branch or your team
 - Open Source
   - Thousands of people working together
   - Various levels of contributions
-- Inner Source - Entire organization (even whole GC!), not just your branch or your team
-  - Lots of redundancies across teams, branches and departments
-  - Opportunities to find and reuse solutions
 - Do not force collaboration (see [HBR Collaborative Overload](https://hbr.org/2016/01/collaborative-overload))
   - It has to come organically (people interested, similar issues, etc.)
   - Can be sporadic or more involved (simple fixes, no commitments)